hoepel-app/hoepel-app/packages/firebase-functions/README.md

 ## Firestore backup

 Automatic backups are done through [BackupFire](https://backupfire.dev/).
-The keys are stored in the function function runtime configuration.
+The keys are stored in the function runtime configuration.

 There's a also `yarn run backup:firestore` at the top of the monorepo.
 This manually backs up a binary file to GCP.